 Druids are masters of Nature and can transform into various animals and even a treant in order to perform their roles.
 They are also the only class which can perform all four roles by themselves (Tank, Healer, Melee DPS, Ranged DPS), which makes them extremely versatile and a great starting class if you are not sure of what role you would like to perform at maximum level.

-Druids are able to choose from 3 specializations: Balance, Feral Combat, and Restoration.
+Druid is able to choose from three specializations: Balance, Feral Combat, and Restoration.
 All three specializations play very differently from each other, focusing on Ranged DPS, Tanking / Melee DPS, and Healing, respectively.

-- Feral Combat can be either a Tanking or a Melee DPS specialization, depending on the specific talents you take.
+- Feral Combat can be either a Melee DPS or a Tanking specialization, depending on the specific talents you take.
 Feral Tanks are sturdy and easy to play, although they have less tools than the tanks of other specializations, while Feral DPS have high potential but also one of the toughest rotations to master.

 Druid is the only class in the game which can perform all four main roles (Tank, Healer, Melee DPS, and Ranged DPS), making them extremely versatile and a great class to learn all aspects of the game with.
 They also make for great farmers and have an excellent leveling experience due to their multiple forms, which include an instant-cast flying form!

 Balance is the most likely Druid specialization to be stacked in raids, as strong ranged DPS classes are rare and highly needed in raids.
 Their strong AoE profile also combines well with world and leveling content, allowing you to pull multiple enemies with damage-over-time effects and simply run around until they eventually die.
 They have a few decent PvP compositions, but are not a strong PvP class at the highest level.